Percent More or Less than Average Premium

-The expert representatives at Pattern will walk you through all aspects of your six policy quotes to determine which riders and features work best for you.
+The expert representatives at Pattern will walk you through all aspects of your five policy quotes to determine which riders and features work best for you.

 After you’ve made your decision on the company to move forward with, you’ll need to submit a short application and leave the rest to your Pattern representatives.
 We’ll work with your chosen company to make sure you get what you want and that your income is insured.

 When reviewing the most comprehensive disability insurance policy, the two most important features are the Elimination period and the maximum Benefit period.
-The Elimination period (or “waiting period”) is the time you must be disabled for before the policy begins paying your benefit.
+The Elimination period (or “waiting period”) is the time you must be disabled before the policy begins paying your benefit.
 Elimination periods tend to range from 60–365 days, but the most common time period is 90 days.
-The shorter you want the Elimination period to be, then the cost of the policy will be more.
+The shorter you want the Elimination period to be, the higher cost of the policy will be.

 The second most important feature is the maximum Benefit period, which is set when you get your policy.
-Maximum benefit periods range from 2–10 years or can be set to expire at either ages 65, 67 or 70.
+Maximum benefit periods range from 2–10 years or can be set to expire at ages 65, 67, or 70.

 Our focus is entirely on getting you the best physician disability insurance option that fits your needs.
 There is zero risk in the application process and our entire service is free to you, guaranteeing that you’ll save money in the long run.

 Working with Pattern vs. Your Employer

 You might be thinking, “My employer offers physician disability insurance, so why should I work with Pattern?”
 Well, there are several reasons why working with Pattern to get individual physician disability insurance is much better for you than working with your employer.